kostelal0688/sep11-freedom-project/blog/entry04.md

 Instead of getting upset when things don’t work, I’ve learned to see mistakes as a chance to learn.
 For example, when the zip code feature wasn’t giving the right data, I didn’t get frustrated.
 I just looked at the problem, researched, and fixed the issue.
 Embracing failure helps me stay positive and keep going.

 ### Debugging
 Debugging has been a big part of building my app.
 When I ran into errors, I learned to read the error messages and figure out what went wrong.
+For example, when I was trying to get weather data from the Open-Meteo API, I kept getting an error about missing parameters.
+After reading the error message carefully, I realized I hadn’t included the right variables in the request URL.
 Debugging taught me to stay patient and keep trying until I find the solution.
 ## Summary